Facets of a mixed-integer bilinear covering set with bounds on variables

 In both the cases we consider the facet defining inequalities of each mixed-integer bilinear covering constraint.
-Adding some facet defining inequalities for each mixed-integer bilinear covering constraint together gives a polyhedral relaxation for the actual problem.
-For each instance, in both the cases, we start our iterations with the facet defining inequalities $\sum_{i=1}^n x_{ij} \geq 1$, for all $j \in N$, the bound constraints and the knapsack inequalities, i.e., we start our iterations by solving the following LP relaxation.
+Adding facet defining inequalities for each mixed-integer bilinear covering constraint together gives a polyhedral relaxation for the actual problem.
+For each instance, in both the cases, we start our iterations with the facet defining inequalities $\sum_{i=1}^n x_{ij} \geq 1$, for all $j \in F$, the bound constraints and the knapsack inequalities, i.e., we start our iterations by solving the following linear program.